-Visual wise, the 930C appears cosmetically identical to last year’s 900B, and for the most part it is.
-The overall dimensions are about the same with the later being slightly larger.
+Visual-wise, the 930C appears cosmetically identical to last year’s 900B, and for the most part, it is.
+The overall dimensions are about the same with the latter being slightly larger.
 On the flip side, the 930C is a few pounds heavier.
-The side mounted speaker’s size and layout is the same, which consist of two tweeters, two midrange drivers and two woofers.
+The side-mounted speaker’s size and layout are the same, which consist of two tweeters, two midrange drivers and two woofers.
 The 930C features a 90-watt speaker system vs. last year’s 65-watt audio system.

-This television also features a wedge shaped design which is thicker at the bottom and provides more room for the speaker array and helps maximize audio performance.
+This television also features a wedge-shaped design that is thicker at the bottom and provides more room for the speaker array and helps maximize audio performance.
 The wedge shape also gives the set a lower center of gravity for better stability.
-The TV is supported by two adjustable dark chrome A-frame style feet, and has a “narrow position” footprint spacing of 23-3/8″ in width, which will be useful when placing the TV on a cabinet with a width span that is less than the display’s panel.
+The TV is supported by two adjustable dark chrome A-frame style feet and has a “narrow position” footprint spacing of 23-3/8″ in width, which will be useful when placing the TV on a cabinet with a width span that is less than the display’s panel.

 The X930C uses Dynamic Edge-Lit LED backlighting with local dimming for increased picture contrast and black level reproduction.

-To improve picture performance for the 930C, Sony has introduced an all new processing engine – the X1.
-This new processor improves on color accuracy, contrast and clarity of standard HD and UHD video.
+To improve picture performance for the 930C, Sony has introduced an all-new processing engine – the X1.
+This new processor improves color accuracy, contrast and clarity of standard HD and UHD video.
 This new processor also allows for better 4K upscaling implemented by Sony’s X-Reality Pro Picture Engine.
-This display produces very good upscaling of all non UHD video content to near 4K quality.
+This display produces very good upscaling with all non-UHD video content to near 4K quality.

 The X1 also improves on Sony’s X-tended Dynamic Range for brighter whites and deeper blacks for outstanding contrast reproduction.
 Sony’s TRILUMINOS technology also benefits from the X-1, delivering a wider range of color reproduction as well as dynamic color correction for a more accurate color palette.